john-itcsolutions/cheirrs/README.md

 `watch -c juju status --color` or, `juju status` for short.

 It may take a few hours if your network is slow.
 Be patient.
-Nevertheless we do not really require 3 workers, 2 masters and 3 etcd's so you may remove these machines.
+Nevertheless we do not really require 3 workers, 2 masters and 3 etcd's so you may remove the majority of these machines.

 `juju remove-machine <etcd/1_machine-number> --force`